jakepearson/quickie/README.md

     $ lein quickie

-By default all namespaces in your classpath with that contain your project name will be tested for each run.
+By default all namespaces in your classpath with that contain your project name and end with the work `test` will be tested for each run.
 To change this, add a line like this to your project.clj `:test-matcher #"my regular expression"`

 Hit ctrl+c whenever you are done.
 Have fun!